 A local partnership approach

-From their source in the mountains to the coast, rivers run through many different landscapes including native vegetation, farming, horticulture, forestry and urban areas.
+From source to coast, rivers run through many different landscapes including native vegetation, farming, horticulture, forestry and urban areas.
 All these activities and land uses affect a river and need to be considered in its restoration.

 Local iwi, hapū and whānau are our principal partners for Ngā Awa and are involved in all aspects of the restoration.
 We are also working with regional councils, landowners, businesses, community groups, Fish & Game, the Ministry for the Environment and other agencies.